injinj/smhasher/README.md

 hash function, depending on how long it takes for the pipeline to flush.
 This is variable for each hash, some have longer latency than others.

-Here are graphs for the 64 bit and 128 bit hashes as run on a i9-7960X (skylake) using these gnuplot scripts: [plot64.gnuplot](plot64.gnuplot) and [plot128.gnuplot](plot128.gnuplot).
+Here are graphs for the 64 bit and 128 bit hashes as run on a Ryzen 3970X using these gnuplot scripts: [plot64.gnuplot](plot64.gnuplot) and [plot128.gnuplot](plot128.gnuplot).

-And these are graphs for the 64 bit and 128 bit latency as run on a i9-7960X (skylake) using these gnuplot scripts: [plot64lat.gnuplot](plot64lat.gnuplot) and [plot128lat.gnuplot](plot128lat.gnuplot).
+And these are graphs for the 64 bit and 128 bit latency as run on a Ryzen 3970X using these gnuplot scripts: [plot64lat.gnuplot](plot64lat.gnuplot) and [plot128lat.gnuplot](plot128lat.gnuplot).

 The cmake was changed to use the gcc flag '-march=native'.

-To use the plot scripts, load them in gnuplot like this (I'm using Fedora 28):
+To use the plot scripts, load them in gnuplot like this (I'm using Fedora 32):

 ```console
 [5875]; git clone https://github.com/injinj/smhasher